 - File for bankruptcy.
 This should be your last option.
 This will stop tax collection in its tracks, but this may just be temporarily.
 There will be an “automatic stay” but the IRS may then file a claim for the money owed in bankruptcy court.
 Filing for bankruptcy could mean still paying a large amount of the taxes owed as well as other consequences.

-- Hire a tax relief company to help with the intricacies of tax law and help find the right option for the each tax debt situation.
+- Hire a tax resolution company to help with the intricacies of tax law and help find the right option for the each tax debt situation.